ganeshmalleshe17/All-About-Kubernetes/README.md

 kubectl get ns
 ```
 ## What is Deployement
-   a deployement is a kubernetes object that manages pods it maintain the desired number od pod replicas and allow easy updates,rollback,and scaling
+   - a deployement is a kubernetes object that manages pods it maintain the desired number od pod replicas and allow easy updates,rollback,and scaling
+   - uses replicaset internally
+   - support rolling updates
+   - Easy Rollback
 ### Deployment strategies
 1) Rolling Update
    - updates the pod one by one with zero downtime